-Option A - Tourism Option B - Expanded Neighborhood Strategic Direction (Desired Future Character) Build on Addison's reputation for events and festivals Strengthen Conference Centre by building a boutique hotel next door Provide retail, office and services adjacent to Addison Airport Extend the Addison Circle neighborhood character to Addison Road Use corner of Addison Road and Airport for urban residential with ground floor retail Extends the Addison Circle neighborhood with Urban Residential and Townhome Uses Other Defining Features Direct roadway connection from Artist Way in Addison Circle to Addison Road Live/Work units along Addison Road to support small businesses Surface parking to support the retail uses on the site, and structured parking to support the Hotel, Live/Work and Urban Residential Uses Direct roadway connection from Artist Way in Addison Circle to Addison Road Structured parking to support the Urban Residential use on the corner, and on street and on-site parking for Townhome uses Estimated Daily Trip Generation (Total New Trips) 5,300 1,700 Estimated External Trips (Vehicle or Transit) 95% 88% Estimated Internal Trips (Short-Distance Walk/Bike Trips) 5% 12% Market Implications Both rental and for-sale housing products a While this location lacks the cross traffic an (like a grocery store), the concentration This area supports additional higher-density housing and neighborhood retail uses.
+Option A - Tourism Option B - Expanded Neighborhood Strategic Direction (Desired Future Character) Build on Addison's reputation for events and festivals Strengthen Conference Centre by building a boutique hotel next door Provide retail, office and services adjacent to Addison Airport Extend the Addison Circle neighborhood character to Addison Road Use corner of Addison Road and Airport for urban residential with ground floor retail Extends the Addison Circle neighborhood with Urban Residential and Townhome Uses Other Defining Features Direct roadway connection from Artist Way in Addison Circle to Addison Road Live/Work units along Addison Road to support small businesses Surface parking to support the retail uses on the site, and structured parking to support the Hotel, Live/Work and Urban Residential Uses Direct roadway connection from Artist Way in Addison Circle to Addison Road Structured parking to support the Urban Residential use on the corner, and on street and on-site parking for Townhome uses Estimated Daily Trip Generation (Total New Trips) 5,300 1,700 Estimated External Trips (Vehicle or Transit) 95% 88% Estimated Internal Trips (Short-Distance Walk/Bike Trips) 5% 12% Market Implications This area supports additional higher-density housing and neighborhood retail uses.
 Both rental and for-sale housing products are appropriate for this area.
 While this location lacks the cross traffic and through traffic to support community retail uses (like a grocery store), the concentration of housing, Airport employment, and future employment and lodging uses could support more convenience and neighborhood-oriented uses.